 2. Other Driver-Centric Issues Stay Top of Mind

-While the driver shortage was noted as the top issue, other driver-focused topics were prominent in this year’s report, too.
+While the driver shortage was noted as the top issue, other driver-focused topics were prominent in the 2021 report, too.
 This includes driver retention, which ranked #2, up four spots from its place in the 2020 report.

 Speaking of employee benefits, driver compensation came in as the #3 issue for 2021.
 Respondents’ preferred strategies to address the topic of driver pay include analyzing how driver pay compares to jobs in competing sectors, analyzing the success of carrier programs that financially incentivize drivers based on performance and better quantifying how driver compensation directly influences overall satisfaction and productivity.